confluentinc/examples/mysql-debezium/README.md

 After you run `./start.sh`:

-* If you are running Confluent Platform, open your browser and navigate to the Control Center web interface Monitoring -> Data streams tab at http://localhost:9021/monitoring/streams to see throughput and latency performance of the KSQL queries
+* If you are running Confluent Platform, open your browser and navigate to the Control Center web interface Monitoring -> Data streams tab at http://localhost:9021/monitoring/streams to see throughput and latency performance of the ksqlDB queries
-* If you are running Confluent Platform, use Control Center to view and create KSQL queries.
-Otherwise, run the KSQL CLI `ksql http://localhost:8088`.
+* If you are running Confluent Platform, use Control Center to view and create ksqlDB queries.
+Otherwise, run the ksqlDB CLI `ksql http://localhost:8088`.
 * Navigate to the Kibana dashboard at http://localhost:5601/app/kibana#/dashboard/Ratings
 * Consult [live-coding.adoc](live-coding.adoc#show-cdc-in-action) to inspect the topics.